PowerCodersOrg/powercoders.org/site/content/city/career-day.md

   \

   **Are you interested?
-Then join our Career Day and get to know our IT talents.**
+Then join our Career Days and get to know our IT talents.**

   <a
   href="https://docs.google.com/forms/d/e/1FAIpQLSeYkU2obv_4MvrFA8HgWsLAy3en70TLbEddCZg1ie0C3dwzuw/viewform"
-  class="btn waves-effect waves-light pwc-red">SIGN UP career day</a>
+  class="btn waves-effect waves-light pwc-red">SIGN UP career days</a>

-  The Career Day is one of the most important milestones of our program since it's the day when the companies meet the participants.
+  The Career Days are one of the most important milestones of our program since it's the days when the companies meet the participants.
 You will briefly present your company on stage and then meet each of our participants for a short interview of about 5 minutes.
 After this, you can select your preferred candidates for a normal interview at your office the following week.
 Finally